pimeson48/pdf_csv/README.md

-converts a pdf to csv either with no user input or manual.
+Converts a pdf to csv either with no user input or with manual selections.

 Getting Started
 tbd...